sergiosja/repl/README.md

 ### Is that it?

 Far from it.
-We can define variables for later use
+Here are some statements

 ```haskell
 ь > (define currentYear 2025) -- I know ie the DrRacket repl doesn't return this.
 Sue me!